realroyxu/CITS3403-MurderMystery/README.md

 ### Design and Use

 - **User Authentication**: Users can register and log in to the application to access personalized features.
-- **Sudoku Puzzle Solving**: Users can attempt various Sudoku puzzles.
+- **Murder Mystery Puzzle Solving**: Users can attempt various Murder Mystery puzzles.
 The application verifies solutions and tracks puzzle-solving times.
 - **Comments**: Users can comment on puzzles and interact with other users.
 - **Leaderboards**: The application maintains site-wide and post-specific leaderboards to track user performance based on post count and solve count.